raisedadead/Brewfile/README.md

 ## Install

-- These instructions are strictly for me and only me.
+> These instructions work for my config.
 Please use at your discreation.

-- Install Homebrew-file
+Install Homebrew-file (which will also install Homebrew if not installed already)

  ```bash
  $ curl -fsSL https://raw.github.com/rcmdnk/homebrew-file/install/install.sh |sh

  ```

-- Add following lines to `~/.zshrc`
+Add following lines to `~/.zshrc`
  ```bash
  if [ -f $(brew --prefix)/etc/brew-wrap ];then
    source $(brew --prefix)/etc/brew-wrap
  fi
  ```

-- Setup GitHub repo
+Setup GitHub repo
  ```bash
  brew file set_repo
  # raisedadead/Brewfile